Help support

 table upload from Job result

-Figure 5: Screenshot showing the pop-up window which allows to name the uploaded table.
+Figure 5: Screenshot showing the pop-up window that allows to name the uploaded table.

 Share a user table